Murali03M/dev-monaco-react/problems/merge-sorted-arrays/Problem.md

 ## Merge Sorted Arrays

+Given two sorted arrays, your task is to merge them into one sorted array.

+### Problem Statement

-Merge two sorted arrays into one sorted array.
+You are given two sorted arrays.
+Write a function that merges these two arrays into one sorted array.

+#### Input
+- Two sorted arrays.

+#### Output
+- A single sorted array containing all elements from the two input arrays.

 #### Test case 1